ArijitKD/lib-strutil/README.md

-# libc-strutil
+# lib-strutil
-A C library that implements essential sub-routines for string operations with Java/Python - like naming conventions with extended support for wide characters.
+A C/C++ library that implements essential subroutines for string operations with Java/Python - like naming conventions with extended support for wide characters.